Back to top

 Associate

-David’s practice focuses on complex commercial litigation with experience in finance, banking, bankruptcy, and RMBS litigation.
-He received his J.D. from the University of Pennsylvania Law School where he served as Associate Editor of the University of Pennsylvania Journal of Law and Public Affairs.
-David finished his joint degree at Penn by earning a Master of Science degree in Social Policy.
+David’s practice focuses on complex commercial litigation with experience in energy, finance, bankruptcy, trade secrets, and intellectual property litigation.
+He likewise has extensive experience with appellate matters, being involved in cases before the United States Supreme Court, federal circuit courts, and Texas appellate courts.
+He received his J.D. from the University of Pennsylvania Law School and earned a joint degree at Penn by earning a Master of Science degree in Social Policy.

-He clerked for Judge Jerome A. Holmes in the U.S. Court of Appeals for the Tenth Circuit, Judge Drew B. Tipton in the U.S. District Court for the Southern District of Texas, and Judge Janis Graham Jack in the U.S. District Court for the Southern District of Texas.
+David clerked for Judge Jerome A. Holmes in the U.S. Court of Appeals for the Tenth Circuit and Judges Drew B. Tipton and Janis Graham Jack in the U.S. District Court for the Southern District of Texas.

 Prior to joining the firm, David practiced with Mayer Brown LLP in New York.